I’m no longer the apple in Handsome Hubby’s eye. I’ve been replaced. It’s sad but true. My man has a new honey.

 In fact, this Saturday, we zoomed out the door, drove 30+ miles down the California coast to breezy, freezing Pacifica to Gorilla BBQ.
 Was it “worth the brag,” as a friend of mine used to say?
 I cannot tell you.
 After standing on a line that stretched on and on and on FOR AN ETERNITY, HH — teeth chattering and clattering — FINALLY cried “Uncle” and we climbed back into the Mustang Mach-E and barreled home.

 Of course, this being the San Francisco Bay, “barreled” is a relative term.
-We “crawled” across the Bay Bridge and fought our way through traffic even after we cleared the bridge.
+We “crawled” across the Bay Bridge and fought our way through traffic.

 But did I complain?
 No, I smiled sweetly and when we finally got home to Berkeley FOUR HOURS LATER still not having eaten lunch, I just hugged my still shivering man and asked if he wanted to get into bed and cuddle.
 And, as for the rest of the “cuddle,” well, it went according to my devious wifey ways … if you know what I mean.